bdslab/STAlign/README.md

 The following <options> can be used:

-    -a,--align <input-file1 input-file2>   Align two given structures
+	-ac,--aligncode <input-pdb-code1 input-pdb-code2>        Align two
+                                                             given
+                                                             structures by
+                                                             PDB code
+                                                             producing
+                                                             alignment
-                                           producing alignment tree and
+                                                             tree and
                                                              distance
-    -c,--chkpair                           Check the presence of only
+	-af,--alignfile <input-file1 input-file2>                Align two
+                                                             given
+                                                             structures by
+                                                             PDB file
+                                                             producing
+                                                             alignment
+                                                             tree and
+                                                             distance
+	-am,--aligncustom <input-file1 input-file2>              Align two
+                                                             given
+                                                             structures by
+                                                             AAS file
+                                                             producing
+                                                             alignment
-                                           standard Watson-Crick and wobble
+                                                             tree and
-                                           base pairing (disabled by default)
+                                                             distance
+	-cm,--centerofmass                                       Calculate the
+                                                             distance
+                                                             matrix with
+                                                             center of
+                                                             mass method
-    -d,--outdist                           Output only distance, no alignment
+	-d,--outdist                                             Output only
-                                           tree (works only with option -a)
+                                                             distance, no
+                                                             alignment
+                                                             tree
-    -e,--showscores                        Show current values of edit scores used for alignment
+	-e,--showscores                                          Show current
-    -g,--alg <input-file>                  Produce the algebraic RNA tree corresponding to the given
+                                                             values of
+                                                             edit scores
+                                                             used for
+                                                             alignment
+	-edc,--editdistancecode <input-pdb-code1 input-pdb-code2> Calculates
+                                                             the edit
+                                                             distance of
+                                                             two given
+                                                             structures by
+                                                             PDB code
+	-edf,--editdistancefile <input-file1 input-file2>        Calculates
+                                                             the edit
+                                                             distance of
+                                                             two given
+                                                             structures by
+                                                             PDB file
+	-edm,--editdistancecustom <input-file1 input-file2>      Calculates
+                                                             the edit
+                                                             distance of
+                                                             two given
+                                                             structures by
+                                                             AAS file
+	-h,--help                                                Show usage
+                                                             information
+	-i,--info                                                Show license
+                                                             and other
+                                                             info
+	-l,--latexout                                            Output in
+                                                             LaTeX format
+                                                             instead of
+                                                             linearised
+                                                             tree
+	-n,--useconffile <conf-file>                             Use the
+                                                             specified
+                                                             configuration
+                                                             file instead
+                                                             of the
+                                                             default one
+	-o,--out <output-file>                                   Output result
+                                                             on the given
+                                                             file instead
+                                                             of standard
+                                                             output
+	-p,--selectchains <chain-id>                             Calculate
+                                                             only the
+                                                             specific
+                                                             chains of a
                                                              structure
-    -h,--help                              Show usage information
-    -i,--info                              Show license and other info
-    -l,--latexout                          Output in LaTeX format instead of linearised tree
-    -n,--useconffile <conf-file>           Use the specified configuration
-                                           file instead of the default one
-    -o,--out <output-file>                 Output result on the given file instead of standard output
+	-sc,--structcode <input-pdb-code>                        Produce the
+                                                             structural
+                                                             RNA/Protein
+                                                             tree
+                                                             corresponding
+                                                             to the given
+                                                             structure by
+                                                             PDB code
+	-sf,--structfile <input-file>                            Produce the
+                                                             structural
+                                                             RNA/Protein
+                                                             tree
+                                                             corresponding
+                                                             to the given
+                                                             structure by
+                                                             PDB file
+	-sm,--structcustom <input-file>                          Produce the
+                                                             structural
+                                                             RNA/Protein
+                                                             tree
+                                                             corresponding
+                                                             to the AAS
+                                                             file
+	-ssac,--ssaligncode <input-file1 input-file2>            Align two
+                                                             given
+                                                             secondary
+                                                             structures by
+                                                             PDB code
+                                                             producing
+                                                             alignment
+                                                             tree and
+                                                             distance
+	-ssaf,--ssalignfile <input-file1 input-file2>            Align two
+                                                             given
+                                                             secondary
+                                                             structures by
+                                                             PDB file
+                                                             producing
+                                                             alignment
+                                                             tree and
+                                                             distance
-    -s,--struct <input-file>               Produce the structural RNA tree corresponding to the given
+	-ssc,--sscode <input-file>                               Produce the
+                                                             secondary
                                                              structure
+                                                             structural
+                                                             RNA/Protein
+                                                             tree
+                                                             corresponding
+                                                             to the given
+                                                             structure by
+                                                             PDB code
+	-ssf,--ssfile <input-file>                               Produce the
+                                                             secondary
+                                                             structure
+                                                             structural
+                                                             RNA/Protein
+                                                             tree
+                                                             corresponding
+                                                             to the given
+                                                             structure by
+                                                             PDB file
+	-t,--threshold <threshold>                               Set a
+                                                             threshold

 ## Using STAlignWorkbench